-There are two types of Independent Studies; one that provides an education opportunity to create a course not already offered at the BAC, or one that is a pre-existing course that allows the students to work one-on-one with an instructor.
+There are two types of Independent Studies; one that provides an educational opportunity to create a course not already offered at the BAC, or one that is a pre-existing course that allows the students to work one-on-one with an instructor.
 For either option, the Independent Study Contract must be completed.
 Forms can be found on the Registrar webpage.

 All independent studies must be submitted to the Registrar's Office by the end of the Add/Drop period for which the Independent Study will take place.
-The Independent Study credits will be billed based on the current tuition and fee schedule.
+The Independent Study credits will be billed and applied for the registered term.